 - Edit -> Paste

-Any of the above methods can be used to move steps.
-However, there are a few important rules:
+You can employ any of the above strategies to transfer steps.
+However, there are a few key points to remember:

-- Loop or conditional statements can only be moved in blocks.
-For instance, for an ‘if…else’ statement, you cannot selectively move the else part.
+- Loop or conditional statements must be moved as a complete section.
+For example, you cannot selectively move the else part of an ‘if…else’ statement.

-- In a step where an item is a child object and the user decides to move it, one of two scenarios arises.
-Either the step remains under the same parent or it is moved to another parent.
-If it is moved under the same parent, it simply appears in the new chosen position.
-But if it is moved under a different parent, the parent gets duplicated.
-Let’s see this visually:
+- There are two possible outcomes if a step involving a child object is selected to be moved.
+It either stays under the same parent or is relocated to another parent.
+If it remains under the same parent, it simply shows up in the new chosen place.
+But if it is relocated under another parent, the parent gets replicated.
+Let’s illustrate this visually:

-I am going to move the step where we enter the agent’s name (the one highlighted above) under the ‘Flight Reservation’ parent object.
-Note that the parent object for ‘Agent Name’ is Login.
-I simply dragged the step to be the last one.
-Here is how it appears:
+I plan on moving the step where we type in the agent’s name (the highlighted one above) under the ‘Flight Reservation’ parent object.
+Notice that the parent object for ‘Agent Name’ is Login.
+I simply dragged the step to make it the last one.
+Here’s how it looks:

-Earlier in the introduction sessions, we discussed that we can have multiple actions in a test.
-Let us see how the Keyword view displays a test with multiple actions and how we can use this view to manage these actions as desired.
+In the introductory sessions, we explained that a test can contain multiple actions.
+Let’s look at how the Keyword view displays a test with multiple actions and how we can use this view to arrange these actions as desired.

-To demonstrate this, I am going to convert all the steps under the parent object ‘Flight Reservation’ in our previous example to appear under another action.
-Adding actions, steps to actions, and more will be discussed in detail in our upcoming sessions.
+In order to illustrate this, I’m going to transfer all the steps under the parent object ‘Flight Reservation’ from our previous example to appear under another action.
+Adding actions, inserting steps into actions, and much more will be discussed in-depth in our future sessions.

 Action 1: